Cartoon Art Museum

-The Cartoon Art Museum (CAM) is a California art museum that specializes in the art of comics and cartoons.
-It is the only museum in the Western United States dedicated to the preservation and exhibition of all forms of cartoon art.
-The permanent collection features some 7,000 pieces as of 2015, including original animation cels, comic book pages and sculptures.
+The Cartoon Art Museum (CAM) was a California art museum that specialized in the art of comics and cartoons.
+It was the only museum in the Western United States dedicated to the preservation and exhibition of all forms of cartoon art.
+The permanent collection featured some 7,000 pieces as of 2015, including original animation cels, comic book pages and sculptures.

 Until September 2015, the museum was located in the Yerba Buena Gardens cultural district of San Francisco, in the South of Market neighborhood.
-It reopened in October 2017, in a new location in the Fisherman's Wharf area of San Francisco.
+It reopened in October 2017 in a new location in the Fisherman's Wharf area.
+The museum closed in August 2026.

 History

 The Museum was founded in 1984 by comic art enthusiasts, with its primary founder being Malcolm Whyte, the publisher of Troubador Press.
 CAM's first incarnation had no fixed location, instead organizing showings at other local museums and corporate spaces.
 In 1987, with the help of an endowment from cartoonist Charles Schulz, it established a home on the second floor of the San Francisco Call-Bulletin Building in the South of Market (SoMa) area.